Clapham Common tube station: The station today

 The station has two entrances, one at the west via a domed building dating from the 1920s, and one at the east via a modern curved-steel and glass pavilion.

-Clapham Common is one of two remaining deep-level stations on the underground that has an island platform in tunnel serving both the northbound and southbound lines, the other being Clapham North.
+Clapham Common and Clapham North are the only stations left on the network that are physically underground with narrow island platforms, around 3.7 m wide.
+In September 2024, TfL indicated that they had no plans to widen the platforms due to the high cost of doing so – despite safety concerns raised by the RAIB.

 Clapham Common is one of eight London Underground stations that have a deep-level air-raid shelter underneath them.
 Both entrances to the shelter are north of the station on Clapham High Street.

 Services

 Train frequencies vary throughout the day, but generally operate every 2–6 minutes between 06:09 and 00:21 in both directions.

 Connections

-London Buses routes 35, 37, 50, 88, 137, 155, 249, 322, 345, 417, and night routes N137 and N155 serve the station.